 - Tie up the rest of your hair with an elastic band to keep it out of the way.

-- Comb the triangular section of hair to removes any knots and tangles.
+- Comb the triangular section of hair to remove any knots and tangles.

 - Hold the section of hair with your right hand.
 Twist the section of hair and hold it straight across between the index and middle fingers of your left hand.